• About TTT

 See, there are many things to do at Dinosaur Valley State Park besides looking for tracks.
 Have fun!

-And, if there’s a time during your visit, be sure to visit Fossil Rim for a cool safari experience.
+• If there’s a time during your visit, consider visiting Fossil Rim for an incredible safari experience.

 PIN IT!